Fees & Scholarships

 If you are aged 19 or over at the start of your course you will be required to pay a contribution towards your tuition fees, subject to your personal circumstances.
 Please contact the College for more information.
-Students aged 19-25 may be able to claim funding for their tuition fees depending upon previous qualifications achieved.
-Students aged 24 or above taking their first Level 3 course should enquire about 24+ Advanced Learning Loans.
+Students aged 19-23 may be able to claim funding for their tuition fees depending upon previous qualifications achieved and personal circumstances.
+Students aged 24 or above taking their first Level 3 course should enquire about Advanced Learner Loans.

 Bursaries & Funds